 Creating dynamic requests forms with Extension for Jira Service Desk in Jira Service Desk Cloud

 No one wants to deal with endless forms to fill, and there are some solutions on Marketplace that help with this.
 Extension for Jira Service Desk, even though it’s been on the Marketplace for some time, now is also available on Cloud instances.
 That’s why it’s also on this list.
-For now, Cloud version of the app features Dynamic Forms enabling us to define which options and values from such custom fields as Radio Buttons, Single Selects, and Checkboxes will show another fields with additional questions.
+For now, Cloud version of the app features Dynamic Forms enabling us to define which options and values from such custom fields as Radio Buttons, Single Selects, and Checkboxes will show another field with additional questions.
 This way we go from the general to the particular, making our request forms shorter and user-friendlier.

 Choosing the right Atlassian app